 Me neither.
 It happens so fast.

 At some point along the way, somewhere between tiny-little-projecty-idea-thing and commercially-viable-business-with-real-customers, things get complex.
-While our business teams are celebrating “scaling”, your development teams is acutely aware of the challenges that arise from growth -- exponential increases in infrastructure and system complexity, code volume, and technical debt.
+While our business teams are celebrating “scaling,” your development teams are acutely aware of the challenges that arise from growth -- exponential increases in infrastructure and system complexity, code volume, and technical debt.

-So, we go into “Management Mode”.
-And we think “hey, all of these services we’re using, they provide event streams -- this will be fine, I can get the data!”
-I can measure it.
-Then you realize capturing and interpreting all the data streams are really time consuming.
-What may start as a single script using the Github API can quickly grows into event streams from hundreds of developers.
+So, we go into “Management Mode.”
+And we think, “Hey, all of these services we’re using, they provide event streams -- this will be fine, I can get the data!
+I can measure it."
+Then you realize capturing and interpreting all the data streams is really time-consuming.
+What may start as a single script using the Github API can quickly grow into event streams from hundreds of developers.
 Suddenly, you’re building a full-blown internal tool for development team measurement.

 At Allstacks, we’ve spent years understanding the software development lifecycle and how it often resembles a winding trail through the woods rather than an assembly line.
-As we baseline a customer’s dev lifecycle, we typically find an immediate opportunity for improvement in CI/CD.
+As we baseline a customer’s dev lifecycle, we typically find an immediate opportunity to improve CI/CD.
 So many teams are hamstrung by slow builds and manual deploys!

 So, yeah -- you can’t manage what you can’t measure... but you also can’t improve what you don’t understand.